charlieliv129/photonSensors/README.md

 # photonSensors
 roommonitorfinal contains the final code for the device to be used in the room.
-It monitors
+It monitors for temperature, humidity, dew point, motion, and if the door is open in the server room.
+All of these are measured through sensors that are connected to a Particle Photon.
+Temperature, humidity, motion, and door status are all sent to an Azure database that can be monitored remotely.
+Additionally, these are also displayed on a LED screen that can be connected in the server room itself.